 Most jobs don’t allow parents to watch their young children while they work, nor do they accept the sound of kids in the background on calls and video chats.
 But the typical school-aged child is independent enough to allow parents to work without much interruption before and after school, allowing telecommuting parents to supervise their children and work at the same time, eliminating the need for after-school care.
 Reports say childcare costs $5,000–$15,000 per year.

 In theory, telecommuters don’t need to dress up as much as their traditional counterparts, nor do they need to worry about their office appearance.
 Compared to commuters, research from sources below shows that, on average, WFH employees are saving:

 - $125 per month on clothing ($1,500 per year)

 - $83 per month on dry-cleaning and laundry services ($500–$1,500 per year)

 - $33 per month on makeup and skincare products for work hours ($400 per year)

-More time for yourself, more time for exercise, and avoiding the stress of a daily commute can increase your quality of life and decrease your health care costs and time spent on medical appointments.
+More time for yourself, more time for exercise, and avoiding the stress of a daily commute can increase your quality of life and decrease your health care risks and, subsequently, costs, as well as the time you spend on medical appointments.
 Inc. Magazine reports that WFH employees are also able to maintain healthier lifestyles, clocking an extra 25 minutes of physical activity each week.
 A 2011 study from Staples found that employees who worked from home experienced 25% less stress.
 When you ask people why they like to work from home, most respond that they find it less stressful, easier to have a healthier work-life balance, and easier to eat well.